Jaibroo/cse15l-lab-reports/labreport1.md

 or
 cat
 ```
--Cat is short for concatenate.
+-`cat` is short for concatenate.
 This command displays the contents of one or more files without having to open the file for editing.
 You can view the contents of a file or use the command to direct in between.
 Can also combine files by appending one file’s contents to the end of another file, and create new files.

 Typing these commands in should be as follows: